Asaye/react-native-system-applications/docs/video.md

 # Video
-<p style = "text-align: justify">This module is used to record video using hardwares installed on the device.
-The module is accessed by calling the video module via <code>Sysapps.video</code>.</p>
+<p style = "text-align: justify">This module is used to record video using hardwares installed on the device.</p>

 ## Functions
 <p style = "text-align: justify">The video module contains the following functions.</p>